spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-migration-documents/migrate-non-standard-services.md

 ---
-title: Migrate non standard services.
-Apply settings for high traffic, external connections, VPN etc.
+title: Migrate non-standard services
-description: This document describes how to migrate non standard services.
+description: Migrate non standard services to migrate to Spryker Cloud
 template: howto-guide-template
 ---

 1. Rework the application to function in the same way without the custom services.
-2. If the application cann't work properly without a service, escalate the matter to the Solution Architecture department.
+2. If the application can't work properly without a service, escalate the matter to the Solution Architecture department.
-3. If a Solution Architect decides that the application should keep using the service via VPN or AWS private link, create a ticket about setting up a Site-To-Site VPN connection in [SalesForce](http://support.spryker.com).
+3. If a Solution Architect decides that the application should keep using the service through VPN or AWS PrivateLink, create a ticket about setting up a Site-To-Site VPN connection in [SalesForce](http://support.spryker.com).

-Here is the example of information is required to be filled out in a form to proceed a ticket:
+Here is the example of information that is required in the ticket:

 <table data-number-column="false">
   <colgroup>